Q. What about Machine Translation?

 Literal translation does not capture meaning given by word order (syntax).
 Nor does literal translation give the flow of colloquial expressions and emphasis found by a reader of the text whose native language is that of the text.

-QUESTIONS TO ASK A TRANSLATION PROVIDER
+QUESTIONS TO ASK A TRANSLATION PROJECT MANAGER

 1. Will the translator be translating into their native language?